ari-feiglin/DaFAQ/README.md

 ## <ins>**Version 0.4.0**</ins>
 <ins>**v0.4 IS NOT COMPATIBLE WITH WITH TABLES MADE WITH v0.0**</ins><br />
-Version 0.4.2 (v0.4.2) was released October 28, 2020
+Version 0.4.2 (v0.4.2) was released October 29, 2020

 ### <ins>**v0.4 CHANGES:**</ins>
 A list of features added in version 0.4
-* Even more bughunts... ( :( )
+* A bug massacre!
+  * Fixed a bug that messed up changes in datatypes of existing records when a field is changed
+  * Fixed a bug where the name of fields can be messed up.
+  * And a few more...
 * Interfaces are now integrated into the "GUI" (Not all error messages will be printed properly.
 Only the ones that come from interfaces are.
 I'm uncertain if this will change.
 If I do change it, error messages will look weird for people calling the functions without interfaces.)
 * Changed project structure
-* Fixed a bug that messed up changes in datatypes of existing records when a field is changed
+* Added usage on how to use the interfaces

 ### <ins>**USAGE:** </ins>

+For information on how to use the interface, look at details/Usage.
+The following is quick descriptions of various functions in the program:

 **Data Management Functions:**
 * **create_database** - create a new database directory (a directory for holding tables) if one doesn't exist, and enter it.